Owez/yark/README.md

 Light and dark modes are both available and automatically apply based on the system's theme.

+## Project Layout

+The package is structured around clear application boundaries:

+- `yark.core` contains the archive models, download workflow, and reporting logic.
+- `yark.web` contains the Flask app factory, routes, and viewer-only timestamp helpers.
+- `yark.cli` remains the CLI entrypoint and orchestrates the core and web packages.

+This structure is now the concrete layout and does not include compatibility shim modules.

 ## Details

 Here are some things to keep in mind when using Yark; the good and the bad: